ohhyesbhi/DSA-/git/commands.md

 * Remote connection --> It helps you to link two git repositories for uploading and downloading changes from eech other.

 * git remote add <name of remote> <link of remote> --> This command helps us to add a new limk to the rwmote repo and give a name to it

+* git add <file1><file2><file3> --> this command will add multiple file changes together in the staging area

+* git add . --> this command will add all files from workimg repo to staging repo

-* git remote rm <name of remote> --> This command deletes a remote connection
+* git remote rm <name of remote> --> this command deletes a remote connection

+* git pull <remote name><branchname> --> download the latest changes from branch of the mentioned remote in your local repo